 The best way to reduce anxiety on test day is to do your research and understand what to expect.
 Specifically, you should be aware that the General Surgery Qualifying Exam is:

-- Eight hours in length
+- Eight hours in length (five, 90-minute sessions)

 - Comprised of about 300 multiple-choice questions